 4. Leanto Orcas Island: Washington

-Orca Island’s modest glamping grounds are situated near the south end loop of Moran State Park.
-Less than an hour ferry ride from the port city Anacortes lands you on the 5000-acre island, which boasts five freshwater lakes and more than 30 miles of hiking trails.
+Orcas Island’s modest glamping grounds are situated near the south-end loop of Moran State Park.
+An ferry ride from the port city of Anacortes lands you on the 5000-acre island, which boasts five freshwater lakes and more than 30 miles of hiking trails.
 Sunrise Rock and Cascade Falls are walking distance from each other, but if you want to catch a panoramic view, the summit of Mount Constitution is about five miles away.
 There are five glamping sites to choose from, the smallest featuring one tent with a queen-size bed and the largest offering two tents, one with a queen-size bed and the other with two twin daybeds.
 All accommodations also come with a table and chairs, dresser, and luggage rack.
 Outside there are Adirondack chairs, a grill and fire pit, a picnic table, and tents are equipped with flashlights and lanterns.
 There is no running water on the site, so you’ll be sharing the grounds’ toilets and coin-operated showers with the visitors on the old-school camping grounds.
 Meals are not included, though grilling utensils are available for loan, and you can add the “morning coffee” option when you book if you need that initial shot of caffeine.
-There are plenty of restaurants and markets on the island if you want a night out or need to replenish supplies. stayleanto.com.
+There are plenty of restaurants and markets on the island if you want a night out or need to replenish supplies.stayleanto.com.